SalesforceSFDC/Apex/Apex Triggers/README.md

 ### Using Trigger Exceptions
 To prevent saving records in a trigger, call the `addError()` method on the sObject in question.
 The `addError()` method throws a fatal error inside a trigger.
 The error message is displayed in the user interface and is logged.

+Calling addError() in a trigger causes the entire set of operations to roll back, except when bulk DML is called with partial success.
+* If a DML statement in Apex spawned the trigger, any error rolls back the entire operation.
+However, the runtime engine still processes every record in the operation to compile a comprehensive list of errors.
+* If a bulk DML call in the Lightning Platform API spawned the trigger, the runtime engine sets the bad records aside.
+The runtime engine then attempts a partial save of the records that did not generate errors.

+### Triggers and Callouts
+To make a callout from a trigger, call a class method that executes asynchronously.
+Such a method is called a future method and is annotated with `@future(callout=true)`.